jacopofar/RDRPOSTagger-python-3/README.md

 __This is a Python 3 porting of RDRPOSTagger, the original for Python 2 is [here](https://github.com/datquocnguyen/RDRPOSTagger)__

+## Note: if you are looking for a FOSS POS tagger for Python 3, have a look at [Spacy](https://spacy.io/)

 **RDRPOSTagger** is a robust, easy-to-use and language-independent toolkit for POS and morphological tagging.
 It employs an error-driven approach to automatically construct tagging rules in the form of a binary tree.
 The main properties of RDRPOSTagger are as follows:

 - RDRPOSTagger obtains very fast performance in both learning and tagging process.